Six Sigma - Organization

 The individual who takes on responsibility for a process after a Six Sigma team has completed its work.

-Many labels have evolved over the years that Six Sigma has been in use.
-The assignment of belt colors to various roles is derived from the obvious source, martial arts.
-Based on experience and expertese following roles have evolved.
+The assignment of belt colors to various roles is derived from the obvious source, the martial arts.
+Based on experience and expertise following roles have evolved over the year.

-NOTE : The belt names are one tool for defining levels of expertise and experience.
+NOTE : The belt names are a tool for defining levels of expertise and experience.
 They do not change or replace the organizational roles in the Six Sigma process.

 The person possessing this belt has achieved the highest skill level and is an experienced expert in various techniques.
-As applied to the Six Sigma program, the individual designated as a Black Belt will have completed a thorough internal training program and have experienced work on several projects.
+As applied to the Six Sigma program, the individual designated as a Black Belt has completed a thorough internal training program and has the experience working on several projects.

-A person who is available to consult with the team or its leadership but who is not a direct member of the team itself.
-This may be the equivalent of the role played by the coach, or for more technical and complex projects.
+A person who deals with the team or its leadership; but is not a direct member of the team itself.
+This may be equivalent to the role played by the coach, or for more technical and complex projects.